30 Rock: Casting

 Although Fey went on to say, "Rachel and I were both very excited about this new direction," Dratch said that she was not happy with the media's depiction of the change as a demotion; furthermore, she was also skeptical about the reasons she was given for the change and was not happy with the reduction in the number of episodes in which she would appear.
-Following the first season, Dratch only appeared in a handful of episodes.
+Following the first season, Dratch was only used in the show sporadically.

 Shortly following the casting of McBrayer and Dratch, Baldwin was cast as Jack, the "totally uncensored" vice president of East Coast Television and Microwave Oven Programming.
 Fey said that the character of Jack was written with Baldwin in mind, and she was "very pleasantly surprised when he agreed to do it".
 Judah Friedlander was cast as Frank Rossitano, a staff writer of The Girlie Show.
 Friedlander had never met Fey before auditioning for a role in 30 Rock.
 His character was based on at least two writers with whom Fey used to work at SNL, but he has said that he "certainly brought some of [his] own things to it, as well".
 Finally, Scott Adsit was cast as Pete Hornberger, a longtime friend of Liz's and producer of The Girlie Show.
 Adsit, an old friend of Fey's, also had his character written based on him.

 Following SNL's ongoing tradition, 30 Rock had several real-life politician cameos, including Al Gore (twice), Nancy Pelosi (series finale) and Condoleezza Rice (as Jack's former love interest).

 Episodes

-Season one
+Season 1

 Season one began airing on October 11, 2006, and featured 21 episodes.
 The season finale aired on April 26, 2007.
 Jack Donaghy, the "Head of East Coast Television and Microwave Oven Programming" at General Electric (GE), is transferred to work at the NBC headquarters, 30 Rockefeller Plaza, and retool the late-night sketch-comedy series The Girlie Show.
 The show's cast and crew are outraged by this, especially head writer Liz Lemon and main actress Jenna Maroney.
 Jack proceeds to wreak havoc on The Girlie Show, forcing Liz to hire off-the-wall movie star Tracy Jordan.
 He again irritates the cast and crew of The Girlie Show when he changes the name to TGS with Tracy Jordan (or just TGS).